 Jo Ann Santangelo is a multimedia photographer and documentarian based in Austin, TX, who specializes in long-term, in-depth documentary projects.
 Her works explores issues of discrimination, sexual identity and marginalized communities.

 Jo Ann attended the International Center of Photography’s documentary photography and photojournalism program.
 There, she was awarded The New York Times Foundation Scholarship and interned with her mentor, photojournalist Eugene Richards.

-If she wasn't making pictures and telling stories, Jo Ann would be in a restaurant kitchen cooking, perhaps someday she will again.
-For now she loves being the family cook.
+If she wasn't making pictures and telling stories, you would probably find her in a restaurant kitchen, perhaps someday you will again.
+For now Jo Ann loves being the family cook.

-For more information on Jo's work, portrait commissions, collaborations, assignments, license an image for publication or to purchase a print, feel free to get in touch.
+For more information on Jo's work, portrait commissions, collaborations, assignments, to license an image for publication or to purchase a print, feel free to get in touch

 Portrait by Sahara Borja, my backyard, Bed Stuy Brooklyn, 2009